SidMasih/OLD_sidmasih.github_DEPC.io/projects.md

 * In advanced planning stages, code not ready or clean enough for viewing!

 ## Bearmaps
+* Web mapping application, inspired by GoogleMaps and OpenStreetMap project
+* Included a map of Berkeley with presized tiles from OpenStreetMap, image rastering, image zoom, route search, and rendering highlighted routes on map
+* Implement A* and quadtree image zoom
+* Built in Java and Maven
+* Check out the code: [Download]({{ site.url }}/download/BearMaps.zip)
+* Do not share this code (it is not on github for a reason!)

+## TextEditor
+* Built a text editor from scratch
+* Implemented features such as cursor movement, word wrapping, backspace, calculating new lines, open files, save files, arrow movement, mouse input, window re-sizing, undo, redo, and various font size options.
+* Check out the code: [Download]({{ site.url }}/download/TextEditor.zip)
+* Do not share this code (it is not on github for a reason!)

+## MIPS Assembler and Linker
+* Impelement a large subset of MIPS Assembly Language and translate it into executable machine code
+* Include support for pseudo instructions and error detection
+* Includes linker to translate .out files into fully executable files
+* Assembler built in C, Linker built in MIPS
+* Code witheld by request, email me directly to see this project!

 ## Journey Christian Fellowship Website
 * Built new front end information website for my church